roeltje788/brum/README.md

 ## Supported output filetypes

-Every output file of Brum will be of type .json.
+When using the lookup mode or rootreport mode the output file will be a .csv file.
+In any other case the output file will be of type .json.

 ## Supported operating systems